thenoursehorse/risb/docs/tutorials/self-consistent.md

 ## D: The $k$-space integrator

-Next you will specify how k-space integrals are performed.
+Next you will need to construct how k-space integrals are performed.
 {{RISB}} requires integrating many mean-field matrices.
 The way to do this that generalizes to many kinds of $k$-space integration methods is to